Making a Comeback

 ESG is joining our partners at The Association of Community College Trustees and The State Higher Education Executive Officers Association to present a series of online forums designed to help state and institutional leaders anticipate and respond to challenges facing higher education due to COVID-19.

-These online events will offer insights and advice from leading experts on shifting labor markets, high school to college transitions, fall semester contingency planning, and more in the post-pandemic environment.
-We hope you will join us every other week beginning Thursday, May 7.
-Additional details and registration links for each of these free events can be found below.
+These online events offered insights and advice from leading experts on shifting labor markets, high school to college transitions, fall semester contingency planning, and more in the post-pandemic environment.
+Recordings of all webinars are below.

 Wednesday, July 1, 3:00 – 4:00 p.m.
 ET